Shahid0324-GIT/Emo-Energy-Assessment/README.md

 ## Task of the assignment:

--- Create a login, signup and logout responsive page
+-- Create a login, signup and logout responsive page and create a Linked List Data Structure using JavaScript and add the methods like reverse, sort and use this method to find the second greatest number in the list

 ## Tools Used: